 Research and development expenses were \$10.5 million for the year ended December 31, 2019 compared to \$8.2 million for the year ended December 31, 2018, an increase of \$2.3 million, or 28%.
-This increase in research and development expense in 2019 was primarily driven by a \$2.0 million increase in external costs consisting of \$1.0 million for clinical trials, and \$1.0 million for other research studies, supplies, and services.
-Internal costs increased by \$0.2 million, of which less than 1% was stock-based compensation.
+This increase in research and development expense was primarily due to an increase of \$1.5 million in costs related to our clinical trials and related costs as we continue to create robust data to support our tests in the clinical setting.